China Vs. Vietnam Manufacturing Guide // Vietnam and China Sourcing Pros and Cons

 Vietnam has a large textile industry, and factories in Vietnam manufacture the same quality goods as factories in China.
 Clothing and fashion accessories are a $30B/year export industry in Vietnam and one of the country’s fastest-growing industries.
 Clothing exports in Vietnam grow at an average rate of 10% per year.
 Vietnam is a top global exporter of textiles and products in the fashion industry.
 Vietnam’s bags/luggage industry records a 3.5% growth each year, and the country has a large population of artists who can design bags.
 Vietnam also produces luxury bags for companies such as Prada.

 Vietnam’s top export industry is the electronics and machinery industry, estimated at $117B/year.
 The machinery industry has increased by $300% since the Trade War started.
 Vietnam also has a significant furniture and wood manufacturing sector.
-Regarding furniture exports, Vietnam currently ranks as Asia’s 2nd largest furniture exporter after China.
+Regarding furniture exports, Vietnam currently ranks Asia’s 2nd largest furniture exporter after China.
 In addition, Vietnam is the 5th largest wood exporter globally, with over 4500 wood production companies.

 How To Move Your Manufacturing To Vietnam